The following is based on a Water Technology "Technical Feature" (March 2010) by Rich DiPaolo.

 Brackish water is generally a surface-type water and as such can be influenced by such environmental factors as rainfall and humidity.

-“For example, ion levels and bacteria could be higher in the summer months compared to winter months,” says Farag, who adds that salinity, nitrates, iron, silica and bacteria are a few examples of what is common in untreated brackish water.
+Ion levels and bacteria could be higher in the summer months compared to winter months, and salinity, nitrates, iron, silica and bacteria are a few examples of what is common in untreated brackish water.

 According to the Wikipedia: